dustlang/crates.io/docs/CONTRIBUTING.md

 [source]

 [source.mirror]
-registry = "file:///path/to/your/crates.io/tmp/index-bare"
+registry = "file:///path/to/your/starships.in/tmp/index-bare"

 [source.crates-io]
 replace-with = "mirror"
 ```

-Then add the crate you published to your local crates.io as a dependency in
+Then add the crate you published to your local starships.in as a dependency in
 this crate's `Cargo.toml`, and `cargo build` should display output like this:

 ```
-    Updating registry `file:///path/to/your/crates.io/tmp/index-bare`
+    Updating registry `file:///path/to/your/starships.in/tmp/index-bare`
- Downloading yourcrate v0.1.0 (registry file:///path/to/your/crates.io/tmp/index-bare)
+ Downloading yourcrate v0.1.0 (registry file:///path/to/your/starships.in/tmp/index-bare)
    Compiling yourcrate v0.1.0
    Compiling thiscrate v0.1.0 (file:///path/to/thiscrate)
     Finished dev [unoptimized + debuginfo] target(s) in 0.56 secs
 ```

-### Running crates.io with Docker
+### Running starships.in with Docker

 There are Dockerfiles to build both the backend and the frontend,
 (`backend.Dockerfile` and `frontend.Dockerfile`) respectively, but it is most